How to write a will that won't trigger a family feud

 Creating an estate plan is a gift to the people you leave behind.
 By expressing your wishes, you’re trying to guide your loved ones at a difficult, emotional time.

 All too often, though, well-meaning people do things destined to create discord, rancor and resentment among their heirs.
-What looks good on paper may play out disastrously in real life, says estate and trust attorney Marve Ann Alaimo, partner at Porter Wright Morris & Arthur in Naples, Florida.
+What looks good on paper may play out disastrously in real life, said estate and trust attorney Marve Ann Alaimo, partner at Porter Wright Morris & Arthur in Naples, Fla.

-"People want to think everybody will be nice and do right," Alaimo says.
-"Human nature is not always that way."
+“People want to think everybody will be nice and do right,” Alaimo said.
+“Human nature is not always that way.”

 You can reduce the chances of family discord by doing these four things: